 1 | People

-Invest in improving all New Yorkers’ ability to access economic opportunity through the development, expansion and full funding of effective training models and upskilling programs that connect New Yorkers to essential and growth sectors, as well as prepare them with 21st century skills to navigate the evolution of industries and company work culture
+Ensure all New Yorkers’ ability to access economic opportunity through effective training models and upskilling programs that connect them to essential and growth sectors and prepare them with 21st century skills to navigate the evolution of industries and company work culture

 2 | Community

 Align and embed local talent development into economic development processes to ensure that job creation is for local residents, including Covid-19 and Federal stimulus projects